kshitijrajsharma/building-regularization-research/manuscript.md

 By the end of the 2010s, two main deep learning approaches emerged for extracting building footprints from imagery:

-1. **Segmentation-based methods** focused on generating accurate masks of buildings and then used advanced post-processing techniques—such as learned active contours ("snakes") to clean and regularize the shapes.
+1. **Segmentation-based methods** focused on generating accurate masks of buildings and then used advanced post-processing techniques such as learned active contours ("snakes") to clean and regularize the shapes.

 2. **Direct polygon prediction methods** aimed to output building outlines directly as sequences of vertices and edges, using models like recurrent neural networks (RNNs) or parameterized shape representations.

 These approaches marked a significant improvement over older heuristic techniques.
 Convolutional neural networks (CNNs) could generalize better across diverse geographies and imaging conditions.
 For instance, a model trained on buildings in one city could often perform reasonably well in another, whereas hand-tuned algorithms often failed when conditions changed.

 Despite this progress, early deep learning models still had limitations.
-The building shapes they produced were often *almost* clean but not perfectly geometric—for example, a nearly straight wall might still have a slight jitter in the predicted vertices.
+The building shapes they produced were often *almost* clean but not perfectly geometric for example, a nearly straight wall might still have a slight jitter in the predicted vertices.
 This lack of geometric precision posed challenges for GIS applications that require clean vector shapes.

 ## Modern Deep Learning Approaches (2020s)

 ### Polygonal Building Segmentation by Frame Field Learning

 In addition to direct polygon prediction, researchers also explored ways to inject geometric structure into the deep learning process.
-One notable approach by Girard et al. (2021) [@doi:10.1109/cvpr46437.2021.00583] involved predicting not only a segmentation mask for buildings, but also a **frame field**—a set of orthogonal vectors at each pixel along the boundary indicating local edge directions.
+One notable approach by Girard et al. (2021) [@doi:10.1109/cvpr46437.2021.00583] involved predicting not only a segmentation mask for buildings, but also a frame field : a set of orthogonal vectors at each pixel along the boundary indicating local edge directions.

 A **frame field** acts like a directional map around a building's edges: it shows which way walls run and where corners should be.
 Using this directional information, the method first extracts a rough outline from the mask and then **snaps and refines it** by aligning it with the frame field and detected corner points.
-The post-processing pipeline includes multiple geometric steps such as skeletonization, corner detection, and line simplification—each algorithmically defined rather than learned.
+The post-processing pipeline includes multiple geometric steps such as skeletonization, corner detection, and line simplification each algorithmically defined rather than learned.

 ![Explaination of framefield : [Source](https://github.com/Lydorn/Polygonization-by-Frame-Field-Learning?tab=readme-ov-file)](https://github.com/user-attachments/assets/f70113fd-0d21-48dd-b1c8-535b1bfabe83){#fig:frame-field width="5in"}